knokko/vk-boiler/docs/methods.md

 - You can use `BoilerMath.nextMultipleOf(value, alignment)`
 to find the smallest integer multiple of `alignment` that is greater than or equal to `value`.
-As the name suggests, this can be useful when working with buffer alignment requirements.
+As the name suggests, this can be useful when working with memory alignment requirements.
+- You can use `BoilerMath.greatestCommonDivisor(a, b)` to compute the greatest common divisor of two `long`s.
+- You can use `BoilerMath.leastCommonMultiple(numbers)` to
+compute the least common multiple of a set of `long`s.

 ### Set functions
 - You can use `CollectionHelper.createSet(a, b, c)` to create